Non-Qualified Stock Options: Basics Features and Taxation

 If you have non-qualified stock options, be sure to understand their basic features such as exercise price, vesting schedule, early exercise availability, grace period on termination, and end date.
 Also be sure to understand the tax consequences of exercising your options and selling shares to aid in your overall tax planning.

 Have questions about non-qualified stock options?
-Use the form below to schedule a complimentary 15-minute discovery call.
+Use the form below to ask a question or schedule a complimentary 15-minute discovery call.